Archit327/AZ900-/Azure VMware solution.md

 Availability of the product -->Azure VMware Solution is available in 29 regions only uptill now.
-Pricing of the product --> The basic level starts with $8.5/hr according the sizes available -
+Pricing of the product --> The basic level starts with $8.5/hr and further reduces if the org reserves the instance for 1/3/5 years.
+According the sizes available -
 - AV36
 - AV36P
 - AV52
 - AV64

-Not every type of instance is available in every region as such , and certainly each instance costs different in different regions as
+Not every type of instance is available in every region as such , and certainly each instance costs different in different regions as well.

 ## VMware Products